anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter05.md

 the cluster; a number of tutorials show how to do this.
 Unfortunately, most of them create a service account with very high privileges.
-This caused Tesla and some others to be hacked via such a poorly configured Kubernetes dashboard. ([Reference: Tesla cloud resources are hacked to run cryptocurrency-mining malware]( https://arstechnica.com/information-technology/2018/02/tesla-cloud-resources-are-hacked-to-run-cryptocurrency-mining-malware/))
+This caused Tesla and some others to be hacked via such a poorly configured Kubernetes dashboard (Reference: [Tesla cloud resources are hacked to run cryptocurrency-mining malware]( https://arstechnica.com/information-technology/2018/02/tesla-cloud-resources-are-hacked-to-run-cryptocurrency-mining-malware/))